-Fire rated oil tanks have the same function as conventional heating oil tanks, however, they are integrally fitted with a flame-retardant material which acts as a fire barrier.
+Fire rated oil tanks have the exact same function as conventional heating oil tanks, however, they are equipped with an additional safety feature – an integrally fitted and flame-retardant material which acts as a fire barrier.
 This means that fire rated oil tanks can be installed adjacent to, or even inside, buildings and boundaries – unlike conventional oil tanks which must be sited at least 1.8 meters away from buildings.

-Tuffa’s fire rated oil tanks are so innovative that most people using heating oil, and even some installers, aren’t aware of this upgrade when choosing a tank.
+Tuffa’s fire rated oil tanks are so unique and innovative that many homeowners using heating oil, and even some tank installers, aren’t aware of the upgrade when choosing a tank.
 This isn’t surprising when you consider that we are the only manufacturer of plastic fire rated oil tanks.

-We’ve made this expert guide to help installers and domestic tank owners alike to understand more about fire protection.
+We’ve made this expert guide to help installers and domestic tank owners alike to understand more about fire protection and where you can install a fire rated oil tank.
 Some of the topics covered include types of fire rated oil tanks, benefits of fire protection, and regulations regarding fire separation distances and fire barriers.